ColonelParrot/UltraJS/documentation/docs.md

 ## Selecting

-UltraJS uses the `f()` selector to select objects.
+UltraJS uses the `f()` selector to select objects or arrays of elements.
 It is based on CSS Selectors, and has the ability to select elements by id, class, tag name, attribute, etc,.

 For example, to select the element with the id `test`, use: